-With a focus on impacting high schools students in Minnesota, North Dakota and western Wisconsin, the fund will accelerate our vision of expanding entrepreneurship education and ensuring students learn global trade, risk-taking, and the role of philanthropy to create long-term sustainable solutions.
-Interaction between students and adults across the three-state region will build tolerance of different cultures, ideas, perspectives and attitudes experienced in a global economy.
+The fund will accelerate our vision of expanding entrepreneurship education and ensuring students learn global trade, risk-taking, and the role of philanthropy to create long-term sustainable solutions.
+Interaction between students and adults across our three-state region will build tolerance of different cultures, ideas, perspectives and attitudes experienced in a global economy.

 The Youth Entrepreneurship Initiative will support the following activities:

 - Growth of JA Company Program

 - JA Entrepreneurship camps to introduce elementary and middle school students to the opportunities of entrepreneurship and innovative thinking

 - JA Meda Fellows Program to develop young entrepreneurs of color, piloted in 2018 at Patrick Henry High School in Minneapolis

 - Cultivate partnerships with out-of-school organizations focused on social ventures.

 We also recognize the Otto Bremer Student Entrepreneur of the Year, awarded to an officer of one of the JAUM Company of the Year competing teams.
 Congratulations to Michael Cao, the 2018 winner from Mounds View High School, who received a $1,000 post-secondary scholarship.